tc39/proposal-async-context/README.md

 let shared;
 function implicit() {
   // By the time this code is executed, the shared reference has already
   // been reset.
-There is no way for `indirect` to solve this because
+There is no way for `implicit` to solve this because
   // because the bug is caused (accidentally) by the `program` function. assert.throws(() => {
     assert.equal(shared.key, 123);